Cretezy/godot-object-serializer/README.md

 - **Objects**: Objects can be serialized, including enums, inner classes, and nested values.
 Supports class constructors and custom serializer/deserializer.
 - **Built-in types**: Supports all built-in value types (Vector2/3/4/i, Rect2/i, Transform2D/3D, Quaternion, Color, Plane, Basis, AABB, Projection, Packed\*Array, etc).
 - **Efficient JSON bytes**: When serializing to JSON, `PackedByteArray`s are efficiently serialized as base64, reducing the serialized byte count by ~40%

-> Note: This library is not yet stable, the current API is unlikely to change but object serialization may change with more features.

 ## Quick Start